eficode-academy/helm-katas/external-charts.md

 Let's start by deploying the basic version of the todo application chart.

-The basic version of the chart contains two deployments, one for the `todo application` and one for a `mysql database`.

-As well as two services to handle networking, a `ClusterIP` for the mysql database and a `NodePort` for the todo application.

 - Deploy the application:
 ```sh
 $ cd helm-katas/external-charts/start